atarwn/eowm/README.md

 `┗ ┗┛┗┻┛┛┗┗`
 ============

-This is a simple window manager, ispired by catwm and ratpoison.
+This is a simple window manager, inspired by catwm and ratpoison.
 Might be used for learning purporses